emartin43/emartin43/README.md

 - ⚡ Fun fact: **I like to rock climb, travel, and read Jon Krakauer books!**

-Note: I'm currently in the process of pushing my previous projects to Github
+Note: I'm currently in the process of pushing my previous projects to GitHub

 <h3 align="left">Connect with me:</h3>